GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (81) .md

 **At Higher Tiers**: For each tier beyond minimum, the total capacity for learning the creature gains is increased to the tier of the spell.

 **Critical Failure**: You cause the creature to become overwhlemed by the raw eidetic stimuli you send it, causing a psychic attack against it.
 If the psychic attack is a critical failure, you become subject to a psychic attack which gains a bonus equal to the spell's tier.

+#### Empathic Ward

+**Minimum Tier**: 2

+**Casting Time**: 10 actions

+**Duration**: 30 Minutes

+**Effect**: You touch a creature to allow its natural humanity manifest as a shimmering veil around it.
+Until an attack is successful against the target, the target inflicts an attack (even as the result of an effect such as a spell), or the duration ends- the target gains a bonus to defense against attacks equal to their [Empy] bonus.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.

+**Critical Failure**: You havefailed to produce the proper field over the target, presenting a shimmering field that exposes your weakest point, making yourself vlunerable for a number of minutes equal to the spell's tier.

 #### Ertvalder